Querisek/Asteroid-shooting-game/README.md

+# Asteroid-shooting-game
-It will work only if you launch it with a local server.
+Textures will load only if you launch it with a http server.

-Your job is to shoot incoming asteroids, when at least one asteroid survives it is game over.
+Your task is to shoot incoming asteroids, when at least one asteroid survives it is game over.
 Hotkeys:
 a - left
 d - right